Anzani

-Anzani was an engine manufacturer founded by the Italian Alessandro Anzani (1877–1956), which produced proprietary engines for aircraft, cars, boats, and motorcycles in factories in Britain, France and Italy.
+Anzani was an engine manufacturer founded by the Italian Alessandro Anzani (1877–1956), which produced engines for aircraft, cars, boats, and motorcycles in factories in Britain, France and Italy.

 Overview

 From his native Italy, Anzani moved to France where he became involved in cycle racing.
-He moved on to motorcycles and designed and built a record breaking lightweight engine.
+He moved on to motorcycles and designed and built a record-breaking lightweight engine.
 In 1907, he set up a small workshop in Paris with three staff and while they were building his engines, he designed a hydrofoil powered by one of his engines and propellers.